FOLLOW US

 • video cameras inside

-There are authorised taxi booths at Quito and Guayaquil international airports.
+There are authorised taxi booths at Quito and Guayaquil international airports, and potentially at other domestic airports.

 If you’re using a yellow registered taxi in Quito, make sure the driver resets the meter.
 In Guayaquil and other cities, taxis use fixed prices rather than meters.
 In these places, or if you or your hotel calls a taxi in Quito, agree a price before you get in.